02

 Book A Call

-Colour and typography often create friction when they are approached too abstractly.
-Some common mistakes include:
+Colour and typography decisions create the most friction when they are approached too abstractly or approved too quickly.
+The most common mistakes we encounter include:

-By testing colours and fonts through real brand assets early on, potential issues are addressed upfront, saving time and avoiding surprises close to the finish line.
+By testing colour and typography through real brand assets early in the process, potential issues are identified and resolved upfront, saving significant time and reducing the likelihood of surprises at the final stage.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna